sinesy/GitBookLegacy/data-export.md

 SELECT PRODUCT_CODE,DESCRIPTION,PRODUCT_CODE AS BRANCH_CODES FROM PRODUCTS
 ```

-Here the BRANCHCODES in the SELECT clause represents a multi-value field in Datastore.
+Here the BRANCH\_CODES in the SELECT clause represents a multi-value field in Datastore.
 It is initially pre-filled with PRODUCT\_CODE, so that it is possible to figure out for each record, which branches are using it.

 Next, in the fields settings folder, **you have to change the field type** for BRANCH\_CODES, by replacing the default Text with Multi-value type.

 Finally, in the main settings folder, you have to **specify an server-side javascript action to execute at the beginning of the export**.
 The purpose of this action is creating the hashtable to use when exporting data to Datastore: Platform will automatically execute this action before starting the export and will cache the result of the action and use it as an hashmap.

 It is essential that **the class will get back a javascript object having as keys the values for the hashtable and as values the value list**.

 Example: